Haunted Bridge In Gettysburg Is A Must-See in 2023

 Gettysburg resident Mark Nesbit, author of the popular series of books called Ghosts of Gettysburg, says that acre for acre Gettysburg is probably the most haunted place in the United States.

-I hope you enjoy your visit to Gettysburg and to the haunted Sachs Covered Bridge!
+I hope you enjoy your visit and have time to visit this haunted bridge in Gettysburg!

 The Daniel Lady Farm in Gettysburg (Haunted)